snowplow/snowplowanalytics.com/_posts/2018-09-18-snowplow-spotlight-josh-beemster/index.md

 <h2>What do you like to spend time doing when you’re not at work?</h2>

-I love spending time with my family, going travelling, skateboarding and working on side projects (currently developing an RSS reader for Android).
+I love spending time with my family, going traveling, skateboarding and working on side projects (currently developing an RSS reader for Android).

 <h2>What are 3 things still left on your bucket list?</h2>

 1. Live in more countries!
 I’d like to live in Prague / other cities in Europe, as well as the States.
 I really enjoy absorbing other cultures and taking advantage of the fact that I can work from anywhere (as long as I have network!)
-2. Go travelling in South East Asia
+2. Go traveling in South East Asia
 3. Get my driving license (extra difficult when you’re not taking it in your native language!)

 [josh]: /assets/img/team/josh.jpg